mikeal/level-mutex/readme.md

 function write (key, revision, value, cb) {
   mymutex.get('key', function (e, val) {
-    // verify that the revision being written is the current on in the database if (e || value.revision !=== revision) return cb(new Error('rev is out of date'))
+    // verify that the revision being written is the current one in the database if (e || value.revision !=== revision) return cb(new Error('rev is out of date'))
     // if this key is being written then nobody has read it yet which means
     // someone writing it can't be writing to the new revision